View source: R/validate-pair-links-are-symmetric.R

 sparse matrix) need to be symmetric.
 For example, if Subject 201 is related to

-Subject 202 with a value of R=0.5
+Subject 202 with a value of R=0.5, then there must be

-a reciprocal row where Subject 202 is related to Subject 201 with R=0.5
+a reciprocal row where Subject 202 is related to Subject 201 with R=0.5.

 ValidatePairLinksAreSymmetric(linksPair)

-A base::data.frame containing the pair relationships that should be symmetric |
+| linksPair | A base::data.frame containing the pair relationships that should be symmetric |

-if symmetric.
-Throw an error with base::stop()
+Returns TRUE if symmetric.
+Throw an error with base::stop() if asymmetric.

 Will Beasley